csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Tal/ContentAndReplace.md

 This means that any symbols appearing in the expression result that are reserved symbols in the markup (for example the less-than symbol `<`) are replaced by their entity-encoded equivalent (for example `&lt;`).
 This helps prevent [XSS attacks] against the application.

+### Inserting markup using content or replace attributes

 There are two ways to explicitly make a `tal:content` or `tal:replace` attribute write the expression result as markup (including elements & attributes etc).

 * Include the word `structure` and a space in the attribute value before the expression